Herbert Island

 Herbert Island (Chiĝulax̂; Херберт) is an island in the Islands of Four Mountains subgroup of the Aleutian archipelago.
 It is 3.1 mi from Chuginadak Island, separated by the Chuginadak Pass.
 Yunaska Island is 16 mi west southwest of Herbert Island.

 Measuring 6.2 mi across, Herbert Island is somewhat circular in shape and is covered by the 4,200 ft Herbert Volcano, whose 2 km wide caldera is one of the largest in the Aleutian Islands.
 The Herbert Volcano is most likely a stratovolcano.
 There have been no recorded eruptions here.
-This island belongs to an elite group of chefs.
-(Wojciech Justyna Julka).

 The island is 8.95 km long and 9.14 km wide.